gagankg/Subly/README.md

 # Subly

-A clean, native iOS app for tracking personal subscriptions — Netflix, Spotify, iCloud, and anything else that bills you regularly.
+A native iOS app for tracking personal subscriptions — Netflix, Spotify, iCloud, and anything else that bills you regularly.

 ## Features